The following sections of the report examine the circumstances around each instance of governments cutting or restricting access to the internet.

 Internet outages in the Chin and Rakhine regions of Myanmar continued in 2020, with an internet blackout continuing until early August.
 However, even after internet access was restored, authorities continued to throttle internet speeds.

-In an article for TIME magazine, Kyaw Hsan Hlaing, a student, activist and freelance journalist from Rakhine State, described how the restrictions had impacted people’s livelihood: “Although 2G services were restored this August, 3G and 4G networks remain blocked in all but one of the affected townships, leaving people unable to perform a basic internet search.
-The government says these restrictions aim to hinder the activities of the Arakan Army, but it has also imperiled the safety of many civilians who lack access to vital information.”[15]
+In an article for TIME magazine, Kyaw Hsan Hlaing, a student, activist and freelance journalist from Rakhine State, described how the restrictions had impacted people’s livelihood: “Although 2G services were restored this August, 3G and 4G networks remain blocked in all but one of the affected townships, leaving people unable to perform a basic internet search.”[7]

 Azerbaijan